From Abandoned Brickyard to World's Top Geotourism Destination

 The factory would manufacture more than 43 million bricks per year at its best times.
 A picture on one of its walls even says that 'The Skyline of Toronto spells Don Valley products'.

-Brick production requires clay and shale, both found on site.
-Though there are different methods to make bricks, they all come down to mixing a clay or shale with water and either firing in a kiln or leaving it to dry and firm under the sun.
+Brick production requires clay and shale, both found on-site.
+Though there are different methods to make bricks, they all come down to mixing clay or shale with water and either firing it in a kiln or leaving it to dry and firm under the sun.

-This old brick-making press used in production in early 1900s would be capable to produce up to 3,000 bricks per hour.
+This old brick-making press used in production in the early 1900s would be capable of producing up to 3,000 bricks per hour.

 Interesting that lime and iron define the colour of a brick.
 If lime prevails over iron, a brick would be yellow or buff, otherwise - red.
 According to the information stand, Don Valley Brick Works would offer ten shades of red, seven shades of buff, plus brown, gold, olive, obsidian (dark brown) or mottled (uneven) brick.